chenghz4/122B_p2/README.md

 `single-star.html` is the HTML file that imports jQuery, Bootstrap, and `single-star.js`.
 It also contains the initial skeleton for the movies table.

 ### Separating frontend and backend
-For project 2, you are recommended to separate frontend and backend.
+For project 1, you are recommended to separate frontend and backend.
 Backend Java Servlet only provides API in JSON format.
 Frontend Javascript code fetches the data through HTTP (ajax) requests and then display the data on the webpage.

 This approach is **not** required, but we recommend it because it's considered a better practice compared to `JSP`, a very outdated technology.
+You will receive 3% extra credit (for project 1) + 5% (for project 2) if you choose to implement frontend and backend separation.
+See course wiki for more details.

 This example uses `jQuery` for making HTTP requests and manipulate DOM. jQuery is relatively easy to learn compared to other frameworks.
 This example also includes `Bootstrap`, a popular UI framework to let you easily make your webpage look fancy.